Matthew Primus

 Matthew Richard Primus (born 12 January 1975) is an Australian rules football coach and former player.
-He has served as the head coach of the Southport Football Club in the Victorian Football League (VFL) since 2025.
+He has served as the head coach of the Southport Sharks in the Victorian Football League (VFL) since 2025.

 Primus previously played for, captained and later coached the Port Adelaide Football Club.
 He was also an assistant coach at the Gold Coast Suns from 2013 until 2018.